 Applying for an exemption

-Applications for exemption must be made to the Secretary of the Department of Climate Change, Energy, the Environment and Waters.
+To apply for an exemption, please engage a CBD Accredited Assessor, or contact the CBD Administrator at Info@cbd.gov.au or call the hotline 1800 020 131.
+Applications for exemption must be made to the Secretary of the Department of Climate Change, Energy, the Environment and Water.

-The fee for applying for an exemption is $451 (GST free).
+For most applications, the fee for applying for an exemption is $483 (GST free).
 This fee is mandated under the Building Energy Efficiency Disclosure Act 2010 and increases in line with inflation each financial year.

 Please note that all exemption applications can now be selected for a Level 2 Audit to ensure that the details for the exemption application are correct and comply with the BEED Act.